 - 1. To see what determines Comparative Advantage and thus trade - 2.
-To see how trade affects economies
+To see how trade affects inside economies, especially wages

 Questions on KOM

 - "To produce more of one good, the economy must sacrifice some production of another good."

 - Is this always true?

 - What if there is unemployment?